rz74/ultra-stream/README.md

 This project implements a **low-latency UDP-to-TCP data processing engine** designed for real-time streaming data applications.
 The service consumes UDP multicast data streams, maintains multi-level data books per subject, calculates composite scores using configurable algorithms, and forwards processed results via TCP.
 Network byte order is adopted system-wide for optimal performance.

+**Note**: This repository includes both a single-threaded implementation (main directory) and a **multithreaded version** for enhanced performance scenarios.
+The multithreaded implementation can be found in the `multithread/` directory with its own comprehensive documentation.

 ---

 ## Key Components